 Maintaining a Healthy Weight

-Did you know that for every pound lost, 4 pounds of stress is removed from the knees?
+Did you know that, if you're overweight, for every pound lost, 4 pounds of stress is removed from the knees?
 Maintaining a healthy weight can make managing your arthritis easier, and there are several different things you can do to help yourself get to and stay at your target weight.

 Losing weight takes more than desire.
 It takes commitment and a well-thought-out plan.
 Here's a step-by-step guide to getting started.